-The below information will assist investigators in the planning, development and submission of animal use protocols for review and approval by the IACUC.
+The below information will assist investigators in the planning, creation and submission of animal use protocols for review and approval by the IACUC.
 Scroll through the page to find out about the submission process.
 Click on the below link to learn about specific topics related to the protocol creation process.Field Studies

 Temporary Animal Holding Protocols

 Occupational Safety and Health Semi-Annual Facility Inspections Permits to import/export animals for research Veterinary Medical Services Animal Purchase and Care Consideration of Alternatives Survival Surgical Procedures

 The UMBC IACUC meets four (4) times a year.
 In order to allow for sufficient review and placement on the meeting agenda, new or renewal protocol applications must be submitted at least 30 days before the scheduled meeting.
 Applications not received by that deadline date will be automatically placed on the agenda for the next scheduled meeting.

-The meeting schedule for the 2017-18 academic year is as follows:
+The meeting schedule for the 2019-20 academic year is as follows:

-The IACUC will meet in: Protocols must be submitted to ORPC no later than:July 13, 2018 June 13, 2018 October 12, 2018 September 12, 2018 January 11, 2019 December 11, 2018 April 12, 2019 March 12, 2019 July 12, 2019 June 13, 2019
+The IACUC will meet in: Protocols must be submitted to ORPC no later than:October 11, 2019 September 11, 2019 January 10, 2020 December 10, 2019

 The IACUC reviews all animal research carried out in university facilities, as well as fieldwork, that is supported by the PHS, HHS, and/or NSF and is conducted by a UMBC principal investigators.
 All projects are to be approved prior to the actual use of animals, whether it involves research/teaching or warm/cold blooded vertebrates.
 The approval of animal use will be granted for a three-year period.
 The IACUC is required to review activities annually, even though it may be a multiple-year project.
 Access Kuali protocols dashboard here